The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 Article 3: Required Documentation

-Protocols and Consent Forms: It is not necessary to resubmit the protocol, most recent versions of Investigator Brochures, advertisements, letters of initial contact, consent forms or questionnaires/tests/interview scripts, if updated since the original approval, provided these have been previously reviewed and are listed in a previously issued Certificate of Approval (i.e. for amendment).
+Protocols and Consent Forms: It is not necessary to resubmit the protocol, most recent versions of Investigator Brochures, advertisements, letters of initial contact, consent forms or questionnaires/tests/interview scripts, if updated since the previous renewal approval, provided these have been previously reviewed and are listed in a previously issued Certificate of Approval (i.e. for amendment).

 3.1 Certificate of Annual Renewal